Falafel are cute and tasty chickpea patties with a crispy outer crust and a soft, compact, and tasty interior.

 Dip the falafel in the oil gently, one by one.
 We recommend frying 3 or 4 at a time.

-Cook them in the oil for about 3.5 – 4 minutes or until golden brown all around.
-Move the falafel around as they cook to ensure even frying.
-You can use a wooden spoon.
+Cook them in the oil for 3 to 4 minutes or until golden brown.
+Move the falafels around as they cook to ensure even frying.

 fried falafel and wooden spoon

-Take the falafel out of the oil and arrange them on a plate lined with kitchen paper.
+Take the falafels out of the oil and arrange them on a plate lined with parchment or kitchen paper.

-Repeat this until your run out of falafel.
+Repeat this until you run out of falafel.

 Deep-fried falafel is unbeatable.
-They taste delicious, have a golden and crunchy shell, and a deliciously moist and aromatic inside.
+They taste delicious, have a gorgeous crunchy shell, and have a lovely, soft, moist, aromatic interior.

 Falafel with bite on a plate